linhnguyen-gt/bloc_small/README.md

 > **Important**: The `RegisterModule` class with the `CommonBloc` singleton is essential.
 If you don't include this Dependency Injection setup, your app will encounter errors.
 The `CommonBloc` is used internally by `bloc_small` for managing common functionalities like loading states across your app.

-Make sure to call `configureInjectionApp()` before running your app:
+Make sure to call `configureInjectionApp()` before running your app

 ### 2. Define your BLoC

-Create a class that extends `MainBloc`:

 ```dart
 @injectable